 The temperature, atmospheric water vapor, the extent of polar ice sheets and the concentrations of long-lived greenhouse gases (especially CO2) in the atmosphere are all closely coupled to feedback systems that dictate climate change.
 The greenhouse gases emitted so far have already averted the next ice age.
-Without greenhouse gases, life on earth would be impossible - the earth would be a frozen planet.
+Without greenhouse gases, life on Earth would be impossible - the Earth would be frozen.
 Greenhouse gases trap the sunlight reflected from the Earth’s surface, retaining the heat energy and warming the Earth.
-We are now tipping towards one end of this balance where the greenhouse gases steadily increase in the atmosphere, especially due to anthropogenic activities in the recent past.
+We are now tipping towards one end of this balance where the greenhouse gases steadily increase in the atmosphere, primarily due to anthropogenic activities in the recent past.
 Scientists have now established that the concentration of these gases is directly linked to the average global temperature on Earth.
-2014, 2015, 2016 and 2017 have been the four warmest years globally since 1880.
+2014, 2015, 2016, and 2017 have been the four warmest years globally since 1880.
 What does this mean?

-According to the fifth assessment report (AR5) of the the Intergovernmental Panel on Climate Change (IPCC), the average global temperature has increased by 0.85°C from 1880 to 2012.
-This is known as global warming, one of the key factors causing climate change.
+According to the fifth assessment report (AR5) of the Intergovernmental Panel on Climate Change (IPCC), the average global temperature has increased by 0.85°C from 1880 to 2012.
+This is known as global warming, one of the critical factors causing climate change.

-The Arctic sea is believed to be melting at a shocking rate of 9% per decade.
-Polar animals such as polar bears, ringed seals and sea turtles, and rainforest dwellers such as orangutans are all under threat.
-The sad truth of climate change is that most of the debilitating effects will persist for many centuries even if the emissions are stopped now.
+The Arctic Sea is believed to be melting at a shocking rate of 9% per decade.
+Polar animals such as polar bears, ringed seals, sea turtles, and rainforest dwellers such as orangutans are all under threat.
+The sad truth of climate change is that most of the debilitating effects will persist for centuries even if the emissions are stopped now.

 The good news is that we can still make a difference and avert a catastrophe for our planet, by human will and action starting now.